jordanly/SML-Tiger-Compiler/semantic/README.txt

 ECE 553 Type-Checker
 March 6, 2015

+To test, run "sml < a" at the shell.

 NOTE: We used a late day on this assignment so that although it was previously due on March 6, the late day and spring break extended the due date until March 16.